 - Discard the little brown “heads” on the corn.
 This step is optional, please read notes.

 - Place the corn in a large pot and cover with 2-inch (5cm) of water.

-- Cook the corn for about 3 hours over medium heat, the time will depend on the type of corn you using (mexican corn cooks faster than peruvian).
+- Cook over medium heat for about 3 hours, the time will depend on the type of corn you use.

 make the recaudo

-- Meanwhile, place onions, garlic and cumin, pepper, bay leaves, and oregano in a blender.
+- Place onions, garlic, cumin, pepper, bay leaves, and oregano in a blender.

-- Add 2 tablespoons and 2 cups of water (or chicken stock).
+- Add 2 cups of water (or chicken stock).
 Blend for about 5 minutes.
-Strain the mixture and set aside.
+Strain the mixture and set it aside.

-- Wash throughly the meat, then pat dry it and add it all to the pot.
+- Wash the meat thoroughly, then pat dry it and add it to the pot.

 - Pour in the onions and spices mixture then add more water to cover all ingredients and to allow the meat to cook evenly.

-- Cook at medium-low heat from two to three hours or until the meat and hominy are very tender.
+- Cook at medium heat from two to three hours or until the meat and hominy are very tender.
 Adjust salt to taste

 - Remove the meat carefully, place it in a container and cover it.
-If the corn kernels still feels a bit hard, you can continue cooking without the meat inside.
+Once slightly cooled, you can shred it or cut it into small pieces.

 - If you want the kernels to open (like a flower) then you need to “de-head” the kernels.
-De-heading means to pick off those little tips (using your fingers) and is mostly a time consuming step since you have to do it one by one.
+De-heading means picking off those little tips (using your fingers) and is mostly a time-consuming step since you have to do it one by one.

 - You can also skip de-heading the corn, it won’t compromise the flavor but only the pozole texture.
 Or, if you using canned pre-cooked hominy, you can just rinse it with cold water and continue with the recipe.

 - If you don’t have a large enough pot you can use two medium pots or half the recipe.